 Yeast is a type of fungus.
-We use it in baked goods and to make some alcoholic beverages, such as beer.
-People who are allergic to yeast should avoid foods containing the ingredient.
+Certain foods and drinks, such as baked goods and alcoholic beverages, may contain or use yeast.
+People who are allergic to yeast should try to avoid products containing yeast.

 Published in 1983, The Yeast Connection attributed a wide range of symptoms to a condition termed yeast hypersensitivity — or allergy.
 Moreover, the authors suggested that many were allergic, or at least sensitive, to yeast.